- Installation

 To fix it, add node.kubernetes.io/windows-build

-of your GitLab Runner config file, For example:
+of your GitLab Runner configuration file, For example:

 [runners.kubernetes.node_selector]